Salesforce Documents

 - Render to PDF on demand.
 The same canonical text drives the e-sign artifact.

 - Suggest alternatives.
-AI helpers propose softer/harder language for risky clauses.
+Smart helpers propose softer/harder language for risky clauses.

 Why TipTap-style editors fit Salesforce well